-The voice control register controls the voice ROM circuit and DAC circuit, selects voice ROM latch counter, and controls 32kHz crystal to start in speed-up mode or not.
+The voice control register controls the voice ROM circuit and DAC circuit, selects voice ROM latch counter.
 If the DAC circuit is not enabled, any DAH/DAL output is invalid.
 Writing a "1" to DAC bit is to enable DAC circuit, and writing a "0" to DAC bit is to disable DAC circuit.
 If the voice ROM circuit is not enabled, then voice ROM data cannot be accessed at all.
 Writing a "1" to VROMC bit is to enable the voice ROM circuit, and writing a "0" to VROMC bit is to disable the voice ROM circuit.
 The bit 4 (LATCHC) is to determine what voice ROM address latch counter will be adopted as voice ROM address latch counter.
-The bit 7 (FAST) is to determine how to activate 32kHz crystal of TMR3's clock source.